jamietanna/sarahseewhy.github.io/_posts/2020-09-24-on-mental-health.md

 In tech blogs we're not supposed to write about personal stuff, not mental health in software development, and definitely not sexual trauma or PTSD.

-But we're human: we all have mental health as well as physical health; and many of us who have experienced trauma carry that trauma with us to work.
+But we're human: we all have mental health as well as physical health –– and many of us who have experienced trauma carry that trauma with us to work.

 This is not a choice, we cannot leave these parts of ourselves behind.